jotson/1gam-jan2013/README.md

 Tweaking mechanics again.
 Lesson learned: designing a game and tweaking behavior is very time consuming.
 I may just set out to just flat out clone something next month.

+Added some camera shake when thrusting hard off the currrent vector of movement.